GoogleCloudPlatform/php-docs-samples/appengine/php72/laravel-framework/README.md

    The Cloud SQL proxy is used to connect to your Cloud SQL instance when running locally.

-1. Use the [Cloud SDK][cloud_sdk] from the command line to run the following command.
+1. Use the [Google Cloud SDK][cloud_sdk] from the command line to run the following command.
 Copy the `connectionName` value for the next step.
 Replace `YOUR_INSTANCE_NAME` with the name of your instance: